How Much Does It Cost to Finish an Attic?

 The Takeaway

-An attic conversion can be one way to create a unique room through adding more usable space to your home.
-It’s also a more economical home renovation project than an addition to your house.
-There are a lot of technical aspects to consider, and before getting started, it’s best to check with your local codes office so you know any building or permit requirements upfront, then come up with a project wishlist before soliciting bids from at least three contractors.
+An attic conversion can be one way to create a unique room and add more usable space to your home.
+It also tends to be more economical than adding an addition to your house.
+There are a lot of technical aspects to consider, and before getting started, it’s best to check with your local building department so you know any building or permit requirements upfront.
+You can then come up with a project wishlist and start soliciting bids from at least three contractors.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.